-Many modifications to these cavities can be made to produce a higher polarization extinction ratio (PER) or to improve the SMSR.
+Many modifications to this cavity can be made to produce a higher polarization extinction ratio (PER) or to improve the SMSR.
+We offer components that allow users to convert our TLK-L1550M Littman configuration into a Littrow configuration (please see Component Guide tab).
 We always seek to tailor our products to our customers' applications.
 Please contact Tech Support and let us know what accessories would benefit your application.